Puerto Morelos: Geography

 Puerto Morelos is divided by a highway and a mangrove swamp into three sections.
 The section west of the highway is known as "Colonia Joaquin Zetina Gazca".
 The section east of the highway is called "Colonia Pescadores".
 The section on the coast east of the mangrove swamp is "Puerto" or "Antiguo (old) Puerto Morelos".
 This original coastal fishing village is now a quiet, mixed-use neighborhood of private homes, hotels, condominiums, restaurants, and tourist shops.

 The second part is about 2 km. inland and adjacent to Highway 307, on the western side.
 The inland portion is mainly single level dwellings for local workers.
 New residential developments have sprung up in recent years adding to the housing mix.
 There are now multi-story apartment buildings, and private residential developments between the highway and the mangrove where one can buy lots and build a house of one's own design.

 Climate

 Classified by Köppen-Geiger system as tropical wet and dry climate (Aw), because its driest month has less than 60 mm of precipitation and also less than 100 − (total annual precipitation [mm]/25), also because each month has a mean average above 18 °C.

 Demographics

 Puerto Morelos has grown rapidly with the development of tourism and as of the 2010 census is the home to 9,188 people.

 Infrastructure

 The marine terminal at Puerto Morelos is equipped to handle containers and is an important seaport in the state of Quintana Roo.
 The volume of cargo handled in the port of Puerto Morelos amounted to 41.2 thousand metric tons in 2019.

+In addition, there is a Tren Maya station that opened to the public on 15 March 2024 just outside Puerto Morelos.